 GDB update.
 The included version of GDB has been updated to 7.2.50.20100908.
-This update adds numerous bug fixes and new features, including improved C++ language support, direct access to byte, word and double-word x86 general-purpose registers, a new command to save breakpoints to a file, a new convenience variable \$thread that holds the number of the current thread, among many other improvements.
+This update adds numerous bug fixes and new features, including improved C++ language support, a new command to save breakpoints to a file, a new convenience variable \$\thread that holds the number of the current thread, among many other improvements.